5 must-know myths about weight-loss medications

 Myth #4: The price of weight-loss medications is set in stone

 One of the trickiest things about weight-loss medications is understanding the price.
 The price you see is almost never what you pay.
 While some older medications are relatively low cost, the newer and more effective medications are quite expensive.
-Additionally, these new medications are indicated for long-term chronic weight management—upping the cost even more.
+Additionally, these new medications are indicated for long-term chronic weight management upping the cost even more.
 With reimbursement programs and rebates, it’s impossible to have the price set in stone.
+Complicating matters is the rise of compounded GLP-1s, which could (or could not) take on a more permanent role.
 The conversation surrounding price has always been a complex one, and the solution is far from near.

 Myth #5: There are other, over-the-counter solutions that are just as effective